The Veil (American TV series): Production

 For many years, it was thought that only those 10 episodes of The Veil had been produced, and that two extra titles that were cited in reference sources ("The Vestris" and "Whatever Happened to Peggy?") were just "alternate titles".
 "The Vestris" was a backdoor pilot for The Veil which aired separately as a 1958 episode of ABC-TV's anthology series Telephone Time and thus was the only episode ever aired.
-(Whatever Happened to Peggy? just disappeared from all of the later VHS video compilations for some unknown reason.)
+“Whatever Happened to Peggy?” disappeared from all three of the later VHS video compilations.

 Those same ten episodes were only released on VHS home video in their original format for the first time in the 1990s, and were subsequently released on DVD by Something Weird Video.
-But not even these collections included neither the pilot (The Vestris) or Whatever Happened to Peggy?.
+These collections included neither the pilot (“The Vestris”) nor “Whatever Happened to Peggy?”.

-However, in 2008, Timeless Media Group released a two-DVD set of The Veil, retitled Tales of the Unexplained, which included "The Vestris" and "Peggy" for a total of 12 episodes.
-Any DVD sets that are entitled The Veil however still do not include those two episodes for some reason.
+However, in 2008, Timeless Media Group released a two-DVD set of The Veil, retitled Tales of the Unexplained, which included "The Vestris" and "…Peggy" for a total of 12 episodes.
+Any DVD sets that are entitled The Veil however do not include those two episodes.

 In 1999, "Lifting the Veil of Mystery", a Tom Weaver article on the making of the series (complete with episode guide), appeared in issue #29 of Cult Movies magazine.
 It was later expanded into the book Scripts from the Crypt: The Veil (BearManor, 2017) which featured the series' history, scripts of several episodes, interviews with some of the participants, and a chapter on Boris Karloff's career as a TV anthology host.
 Contributors included Tom Weaver, Dr. Robert J. Kiss, and Barbara Bibas Montero, the daughter of the series' creator-producer, Frank Bibas.

+All episodes other than the pilot have aired in New Zealand on Tubi.